jetsup/Home-IoT-Android/README.md

 6. Open the app and start controlling your devices
 7. Enjoy!

+## Project Limitations

+- The UI is user friendly but does not have an appealing design.
+This is because I am not a UI/UX designer and therefore any help in this area would be appreciated.
+- The UI was designed for a phone with a screen size of 6.8 inches running Android 13.
+This means that the UI may not look good on other devices.

 ## License

 This project is licensed under the MIT License.